wbt11a/h265Convert/README.md

 h265Convert
 BASH Scripts to Convert Plex Libraries to H265 painlessly

- <b>The script will convert all subdirectories and move the completed file into the prior files location, while moving the non-265 file into h265files/.
+ <b>The script will convert all subdirectories and move the newly created h265 encoded file into the prior files location, while moving the non-265 file into h265files/.
- The process will suspend if Plex Transcoder is running.
-This can obviously be modified to detect other applications that should have priority.</b>
+ The process will suspend if Plex Transcoder is running, polling every minute (can be adjusted in crontab).
+The script can obviously be modified to detect other applications that should have priority / suspend while running.</b>

 Requirements:<p>